kagisearch/kagi-docs/docs/orion/features/password-management.md

 <a name="import_safari_passwords"></a>
 ## Importing Safari Passwords into Orion on macOS {#import_safari_passwords}

 Orion on macOS can import your passwords from Safari 15+ on macOS.
-These versions of Safari ship with macOS 12 (Monterey) and macOS 13 (Ventura).
+These versions of Safari ship with macOS 12 (Monterey) and newer.
 They are also available on macOS 11 (Big Sur) through the [Safari Technology Preview](https://developer.apple.com/safari/download/).

-Once you have Safari 15+, follow these steps in Orion:
+1. Open Safari and select **File** > **Export** > **Passwords** and select a location to save the passwords file.

-1. Click the **File** menu, choose **Import From**, and choose **Safari**.
+2. In Orion, click the **File** menu, choose **Import From**, and select **Safari**.

 ![Importing from Safari](./media/macos_import_from_safari.png){width=500px data-zoomable}

-2. Orion can import many different types of data from Safari, including passwords.
-Check and uncheck your desired import data and then click the **Import** button.
+3. Orion can import various types of data from Safari, including passwords.
+Select your desired import data types by checking or unchecking the appropriate boxes, then click the **Import** button.

 ![Safari Import](./media/macos_safari_import.png){width=300px data-zoomable}

+4. Select the passwords file you exported in step 1.

 <a name="syncing_passwords"></a>
 ## Syncing Passwords in Orion {#syncing_passwords}